Writing the best query letter ever is the flashpoint where we present

 3. Go back and address any sections where you missed the mark.

-4. After you’ve done a thorough review and made the corrections, you can feel comfortable that you've covered everything and finally hit “send”.
+4. After you’ve done a thorough review and made the corrections, you can feel comfortable that you've written the best query letter and can finally hit “send”.

 Subject line of your email: